-When placing your fuel order with a cash heating oil company, don’t forget to ask for the estimate delivery time.
+When placing your fuel order with a cash heating oil company, don’t forget to ask for the estimated delivery time.
 Knowing when to expect the delivery will ensure that you are prepared when it arrives, and will allow you to make necessary modifications in the interim (such as taking a shower at a friend’s house.)

 Make sure you are there when the COD company arrives for your fuel oil delivery.
 You want to be able to show the delivery person where the tank is located so that the delivery can be made as quickly and efficiently as possible.
-If payment is due on receipt of the oil delivery, make sure you are prepared with a check, a credit or a debit card.
+If payment is due upon receipt of the oil delivery, make sure you are prepared with a check, a credit or a debit card.

 Looking to the Future…

-Running out of home heating oil is certainly an inconvenience, and one that you don’t want to experience again.
+Running out of home heating oil is certainly an inconvenience and one that you don’t want to experience again.
 To avoid issues in the future, keep these tips in mind once your tank has been filled:

 - Keep tabs on your oil.
 Have a monitor installed on your oil tank so that you can easily keep track of how much oil is in it.
 Don’t forget to check the monitor at least once a week so that you know where your oil level stands, and so that you can call for a delivery when the level is getting low.

 - Order ahead.
 Don’t wait until the last minute or until your tank has already reached a dangerously low point.
 When your tank dips down to ¼, call to schedule a delivery.

 - Keep the system in check.
 If your heating system is not operating properly, it could start burning oil at a much more rapid rate, which could increase the risk of running out.
 Schedule routine maintenance to ensure that everything is in proper working order.
 If problems are spotted, have them corrected as soon as possible to prevent issues down the line.